 - A commitment to community capacity-building

-Amanda Brown Cross, PhD, Evaluation and Research Manager.
+Amanda Brown Cross, PhD, Director of Research and Evaluation.
 Amanda received a doctorate in Criminology from the University of Maryland.
 Her research interests and experience are in school-and community-based prevention and intervention and in experimental methods and program evaluation.
 She has been particularly involved in work with high-risk youth.
 Amanda has extensive experience working closely with community-based youth- and family-serving agencies in the Pittsburgh region.
 She has published peer-reviewed research on both qualitative and quantitative analysis of community- and school-based programs.

 Abby Chen, MAT, Evaluation and Research Coordinator.
 Abby earned her master’s in teaching from Chatham University and is a certified PreK-12 teacher who has taught students of all ages in school, outdoor, and online programs, with a focus on math, science, and the environment.
 She supports ERT's research and community programs with her technical skills in editing, project coordination, and data collection.